 For the final lab, students once again reviewed concepts.
 This activity focused on reading a thermometer, as well as temperatures in Fahrenheit and Celsius.

 Did Ms. Sneed enjoy teaching with hands-on heat activities?
 You bet!
-Hands-on experiences engaged her students and made her classroom a happy learning place.
+These labe engaged her students and made her classroom a happy learning place.
 The following year, she decided to add similar units on light, sound, and electricity.